EMATech/OpenContourShuttle/README.md

 Contour ShuttleXpress
 =====================

-An attempt at writing an userland driver in Python.
+An attempt at writing a userland driver in Python.

 Features
 --------